 The UK Space Agency, the National Trust and Kew, who worked together on the project, teamed up with South Kesteven District Council (SKDC) in Lincolnshire to launch a bidding process to find partners to host the trees and that share a commitment to inspire future Newtons.

 That process is nearly over as organisations have bid for one of the eight remarkable saplings, explaining how they will give them space to grow, engage new audiences and promote curiosity.
-Judging will take place in Spring 2019 with the announcement date of the winners to be confirmed.
+Judging will take place in Summer 2019 with the announcement date of the winners to be confirmed.